Aider-AI/aider/docs/leaderboard.md

 Aider works best with LLMs which are good at *editing* code, not just good at writing code.
-Aider works with the LLM to make changes to the existing code in your git repo, so the LLM needs to be able to specify how to edit that code.
+Aider works with the LLM to make changes to the existing code in your git repo, so the LLM needs to be capable of reliably specifying how to edit that code.

 Aider uses a
 [code editing benchmark](https://aider.chat/docs/benchmarks.html#the-benchmark)